nikhildev11/ETL-Project-final/README.md

 # 🌍 Germany's Air Quality Tracker

-This project uses the IQAir API to fetch real-time air quality data from global cities, stores the data in MongoDB, and prepares it for visualization in Power BI or Tableau.
+This project uses the IQAir API to fetch real-time air quality data from german cities, stores the data in MongoDB, and prepares it for visualization in Tableau.

 ## Features